-In The Essay: The Five Photographs That (You Didn’t Know) Changed Everything, experts in photographic history reveal the significance of five images dating from the 19th century – from an 1866 photo of a butcher taken in Australia that reformed British law, to an aerial image that changed the spaces we live in.
+In BBC Radio 3’s February 2015 show The Essay: The Five Photographs That (You Didn’t Know) Changed Everything, experts in photographic history revealed the significance of five images dating from the 19th century – from an 1866 photo of a butcher taken in Australia that reformed British law, to an aerial image that changed the spaces we live in.

 Here, writing for History Extra, five experts explore the little-known photographs that transformed the fields of medicine, architecture, astronomy, law and cultural history.

 Anna Bertha’s hand by Kelley Wilder, De Montfort University

 X-ray images have become so much a feature of our daily lives that we don’t really think of them as photographs.
 And there is one that changed everything, revolutionising the way we practise medicine, archaeology and astronomy.
 And when the first X-ray was produced, it was shocking and quite unfathomable.